Marital Agreements as an Estate Planning Tool

 Under the Uniform Probate Code, the asset distributions to an electing surviving spouse are much more complex, and may take into account other property, the length of the marriage, the existence of step children, and other factors.
 Some laws provide additional protections, like the ability to remain in the marital home for a certain amount of time regardless of who the house is devised to under the estate plan.
 The surviving spouse does not automatically inherit the larger amount, and must request application of the protective laws from the court that is overseeing the probate process.

 Postnuptial agreements allow the parties to define exactly what they want, and can specifically state that the spousal elective share will not apply.
-For more information on the requirements for a valid postnuptial, view our state law chart.
 There are many reasons why a nontraditional spousal inheritance might make sense: your spouse may have sufficient assets to provide for him/herself; property transfers made during your life might provide for your spouse; your spouse could be the named beneficiary on non-probate assets, such as life insurance; or the disability of your child or other loved one may compel you to leave a substantial inheritance to provide for that person.
 Because postnuptial agreements are mutually negotiated, the decision as to what happens to assets after death is a mutual one.